wendahere/JAWS/path/to/Sean.md

 My lecturer gave us a TP4056 charging module and two 3.7V 18650 lithium ion batteries to start with our project.

 Firstly, I researched about the module to understand about how to charge it better.
-Tried to see the spreadsheet and youtube videos about it a
+Tried to see the datasheet and youtube videos about it
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzc4NjI2ODk2LC02NTAxMTI1MTksMTA5Nj
+eyJoaXN0b3J5IjpbLTE0NjIzMjc3MDQsLTY1MDExMjUxOSwxMD
-A0MzU2MywxMTE0NjgxOTg4LDYzMDUwODc5MywtNTQyMTEwODk4
+k2MDQzNTYzLDExMTQ2ODE5ODgsNjMwNTA4NzkzLC01NDIxMTA4
-LDIxMjM0Njk4LDE5NDIxMzQxNDIsMTkwNDUyMjc1NywxODA0NT
+OTgsMjEyMzQ2OTgsMTk0MjEzNDE0MiwxOTA0NTIyNzU3LDE4MD
-Q5NzAyLC0xNzMyMDEwMjY0LDkxMjg2NzM2MiwtNTg2NjM4NTM3
+Q1NDk3MDIsLTE3MzIwMTAyNjQsOTEyODY3MzYyLC01ODY2Mzg1
-LDEzMzYzMzgzMjQsMTYyNDM0NzQ1MCwxOTkxOTg1Nzg2LC0zMz
+MzcsMTMzNjMzODMyNCwxNjI0MzQ3NDUwLDE5OTE5ODU3ODYsLT
-UwNjQ0MTUsLTk0OTM4NTI3Nyw4Njk2MTIyMzksNjA1OTk5OTI2
+MzNTA2NDQxNSwtOTQ5Mzg1Mjc3LDg2OTYxMjIzOSw2MDU5OTk5
-XX0=
+MjZdfQ==
 -->